CHAPTER FIVE (Draft)

 The new nation became closely associated with the spirit of these expectations in the European mind.
 The idea of a promising future for humankind was powerful, inspiring confidence in the potential to free ourselves from the shackles of the past.
 And, for the thousands of European immigrants disembarking in the New World, a working knowledge of philosophy was not required.

-Europeans were fascinated by the self-assured confidence of the American character, and Americans were energized by their freedom from the fetters of European cultures, institutions, and domineering governments.
+Everyone knew what America represented, and the promise, however primal and unformed it might be, came to root itself deeply in the emerging American identity.
+Europeans were fascinated by the self-assured confidence of the American character, and Americans were energized by their freedom from the fetters of European culture, institutions, and domineering governments.